 On most other online galleries, the artists receive a mere 15% of the turnover from the sales of their pictures.
 The operators of the respective platform cash in the rest.
 Photocircle is an attempt at making the online photography and arts market a more just place.
 We want to honour both the subject and the photographer by giving back and paying a fair amount of money to our artists, who decide over their profit margins themselves.

 We offer a small choice of projects on all continents, rotationg through various countries.
-Our partners are, among others: UNHCR, CARE, Plan International, and many local initiatives.
+Our partners so far are, among others: UNHCR, CARE, Plan International, and many local initiatives.

 At the moment you can pay by credit card, PayPal or bank transfer.
 And when you visit us at our gallery in Berlin Schöneberg, you can, of course, also pay cash.